COVID-19 Vaccination Requirement

 - Rejected or no submission = 1.8%

 Please note, the numbers above may change slightly between posting this data, based on student and employment status changes.

 Reporting Vaccination Status

-Students, faculty, and staff are asked to self-report their vaccination information as soon as possible via Wolverine Access using the same COVID-19 tool launched in April to collect student vaccination information.
+Students, faculty, and staff are asked to self-report their vaccination information as soon as possible via Wolverine Access using the same COVID-19 tool launched in April 2021 to collect student vaccination information.
 You will be asked to verify your vaccination information from your vaccine card in order to be qualified to remove your face covering indoors.
-It may take five days to verify your vaccination information before you receive a confirmation notice that you are able to go without wearing a face covering on campus.
+It may take several days to verify your vaccination information before you receive a confirmation notice that you are able to go without wearing a face covering on campus.